tmp2tmp/eee/docs/README.md

 - [Virtual & mutiple inheritance of virtual parameter types](diamond.md) are supported
 - [Covariant return types are supported](covariant_return_types.md)
 - Virtual functions are implemented as function objects:
   - function pointers are easily implemented as function object pointers.
   - specialized functions can be confined and controlled more conveniently than of global/module function symbols which have only namespace as a confining measure.
   - OOP features can be taken advantage of: &nbsp; polymorphism, inheritance
     [Replacing virtual functions at runtime](replacing-virtual-functions.md) is supported.
+    Function sets can be defined reusing existing code by inheritance
-    it gives easy means for [forcing static dispatch](forcing_static_dispatch.md) <!-- accessing individual implementatins -->
+    Inheritance gives easy means for [forcing static dispatch](forcing_static_dispatch.md) <!-- accessing individual implementatins -->
     or for [calling the base implementations](calling_base_implementations) of a virtual function.